onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

     not sure if I should be saying this if it's so hard to explain the trinity then there's probably something problematic with it lol

-> "God is the ground of awareness itself.
-God is not what consciousness knows - God is what consciousness is, before it knows anything at all." - [Eckhart Tolle](https://youtu.be/doGqkdr4MF0?t=29)
-God beyond God - a level deeper than images/beliefs/concepts - a pure ground where awareness has not yet split into subject and object.

 everyone else all together - "You complete me" - joker

 Humanity’s cultural (& resource?) heritage foundation